qaware/from-rest-to-grpc-workshop/workshop/exercise-1/README.md

 }
 ```

+Execute `./gradlew build` after this step and check if the proto files have been generated.

 # Using Protocol Buffers with JAX-RS

 Protocol Buffers can be used in JAX-RS using a `MessageBodyReader` and `MessageBodyWriter` implementation.